0xideas/sequifier/documentation/consolidated-docs.md

 ### 1\.
 Data Loading Strategy (`load_full_data_to_ram`)

 * **`true` (Default):** Loads the entire dataset into system RAM.
-      * *Mechanism:* Uses a `DistributedSampler` (global shuffling) which is statistically ideal for training.
+      * *Mechanism:* Uses a native PyTorch IterableDataset that handles global shuffling and pre-collates batches directly in memory.
-      * *Pros:* Fastest training speed.
+      * *Pros*: Fastest training speed.
-      * *Cons:* Limited by physical RAM.
+      * *Cons*: Limited by physical RAM.
 If the dataset is 64GB and you have 32GB RAM, this will crash.
   * **`false` (Lazy Loading):** Loads individual files on-demand during training.
       * *Requirements:* `read_format` must be `pt`.
-      * *Mechanism:* Uses a `DistributedGroupedRandomSampler` to minimize disk seeking by processing data in file-contiguous groups.
+      * *Mechanism:* Uses an `IterableDataset` with cross-file buffering to stream pre-processed chunked files sequentially, automatically calculating exact sample boundaries across GPU ranks and workers.
-      * *Pros:* Can train on datasets larger than RAM.
+      * *Pros:* Can train on datasets much larger than RAM, safely supporting DDP/FSDP synchronization.
       * *Cons:* Slight I/O overhead depending on disk speed.
 Increase `num_workers` to mitigate this.

 ### 2\.
 Attention Mechanism (`attention_type` & `n_kv_heads`)